About Sequences

 Connecting with in-app experiences

-You can connect a sequence with an In-App AutomationMessages that are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. , SurveyQuestion-and-answer experiences used to collect and aggregate feedback or generate a net promoter score.
-They are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. , or SceneMulti-screen experiences that are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times.
-Scenes can include survey questions or be presented as a story. in two ways:
+You can connect a sequence with an In-App AutomationMessages cached on users’ devices and displayed when users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. or SceneA single or multi-screen in-app experience cached on users’ devices and displayed when users meet certain conditions in your app or website, such as viewing a particular screen or when a Custom Event occurs.
+They can be presented in fullscreen, modal, or embedded format using the default swipe/click mode or as a Story.
+Scenes can also contain survey questions. in two ways:

 • In-app experience to sequence — Route users to a sequence when an in-app experience displays on a device or when they click a button in an in-app automation.
-See: Create a journey: Connecting components.
+See Linking Journey components.

 Templates